tablelandnetwork/docs/docs/fundamentals/about/glossary.md

 ### NFT

 A Non-Fungible Token (NFT), also referred to as an ERC721 (or ERC1155) token, is an interface for representing data that is distinct and cannot be broken into smaller pieces.
-It is a widely adopted standard and paves the way for interoperable data objects to exist on-chain.
-One unique component of NFTs is that they allow for an off-chain pointer to exist, which is what all common marketplaces read from (e.g., JPEGs).
-However, this off-chain reference can really be anything that adheres to the correct ERC721 schema, and Tableland offers a gateway that can be used as this pointer reference.
+It is a widely adopted standard and paves the way for interoperable data objects to exist onchain.
+One unique component of NFTs is that they allow for an offchain pointer to exist, which is what all common marketplaces read from (e.g., JPEGs).
+However, this offchain reference can really be anything that adheres to the correct ERC721 schema, and Tableland offers a gateway that can be used as this pointer reference.

 ## O

-### Off-chain
+### Offchain

-When something is "off-chain," it means that it had no direct interaction with a base chain and is operating, at least somewhat, independently.
-As you sit on your computer and read these docs, you're performing an entirely off-chain action; none of what you're doing ever gets recorded on the chain itself.
+When something is "offchain," it means that it had no direct interaction with a base chain and is operating, at least somewhat, independently.
+As you sit on your computer and read these docs, you're performing an entirely offchain action; none of what you're doing ever gets recorded on the chain itself.
 An application frontend is exactly the same—it doesn't exist _on_ the blockchain itself, but it _could_ allow you to then interact with one.
-Off-chain isn't necessarily a bad thing, especially, for an adjacent decentralized network like Tableland.
-It just adds some additional security and consensus considerations that are, often, decoupled from on-chain measures.
+Offchain isn't necessarily a bad thing, especially, for an adjacent decentralized network like Tableland.
+It just adds some additional security and consensus considerations that are, often, decoupled from onchain measures.

-### On-chain
+### Onchain

-Something is referred to as "on-chain" if it directly interacts with a blockchain and successful interactions are recorded within the distributed ledger.
-Namely, if you send a transaction, it happens on-chain.
+Something is referred to as "onchain" if it directly interacts with a blockchain and successful interactions are recorded within the distributed ledger.
+Namely, if you send a transaction, it happens onchain.
 The data itself may or may not be _accessible within a smart contract_, though.
-Event logs are stored on-chain, for example, but cannot be read _from_ a smart contract.
+Event logs are stored onchain, for example, but cannot be read _from_ a smart contract.

 ## R